open-compensation-token-license/license-token-website/wikisrc/open-source-funding-opportunities.md

 ## Why Funding Is Important for Open Source

 Maintaining open source projects without financial backing is often unsustainable, leading to challenges like **burnout**, **security risks**, and **limited growth potential**.
 Funding offers a critical bridge to address these issues, allowing projects to thrive and grow while ensuring developers are compensated for their efforts.
+For more insights, explore [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 ---

 ## Key Open Source Funding Models

 ### 1. **Corporate Sponsorship**
 Corporate sponsorship is one of the major funding models for open-source projects, where companies support projects they rely on for building products or services.
+Learn more about [corporate sponsorship models](https://www.license-token.com/wiki/corporate-sponsorship-models).

 - Examples:
   - [Google Open Source initiatives](https://opensource.google/)